 SELECT TO ADD A COMPANY INVESTOR

-- After you've clicked Add Investor you'll get a popup dialog where you enter their details, note the Individual / Company tab:
+- After you've clicked Add Investor you'll get a popup dialog where you enter their details: Select the Company tab.

 - Type the name of the company - and as you do so we'll auto-suggest company names based on UK companies registered with Companies House.